neilmaartens/SourceCode.Workflow.Client.Samples/README.md

 # SourceCode.Workflow.Client.Samples
-Sample code that demonstrates common uses of the SourceCode.Workflow.Client.dll API
+This project contains sample code that demonstrates common uses of the SourceCode.Workflow.Client.dll API to interact with K2 workflows at runtime.
+Examples:
+* Starting a workflow
+* retrieving workflow tasks/worklist items
+* completing a workflwo task/worklist item
+* working with comments and attachments

 ### Prerequisites
+The sample code has the following dependencies:
+* .NET Assemblies:

-* SourceCode.Workflow.Client.dll
+** SourceCode.Workflow.Client.dll
-* SourceCode.HostClientAPI.dll
+** SourceCode.HostClientAPI.dll
 (Both assemblies are included with K2 client-side tools install)

 ### Getting started